Rapunzel (Tangled): Development

-Conception and writing
+Creation

-Longtime Disney animator Glen Keane first decided to adapt the fairy tale "Rapunzel" by the Brothers Grimm into an animated feature film in 1996.
-Keane became interested in the idea of directing an animated film based on "Rapunzel" because he was especially intrigued by the concept of a "person that was born with this gift inside of her and it had to come out", which he felt was similar to his experience working as an animator at Walt Disney Animation Studios.
-Keane eventually resigned from his position as director after suffering a heart attack in 2008, and Nathan Greno and Byron Howard were hired to replace him.
-However, Keane remained closely involved with the project nonetheless, serving as both the film's executive producer and Rapunzel's supervising animator.
+Veteran Disney animator Glen Keane had planned to adapt the Brothers Grimm fairy tale "Rapunzel" into a feature-length animated film as early as 1996.
+Keane was drawn to the idea of directing an animated adaptation of "Rapunzel" because he was especially intrigued by the concept of someone being "born with this gift inside of her and it had to come out", which he found similar to his experience working at Walt Disney Animation Studios.
+Keane eventually resigned from his position as director after suffering a heart attack in 2008, and he was replaced by Nathan Greno and Byron Howard.
+Keane remained closely involved with the film, serving as both an executive producer and Rapunzel's supervising animator.

-Walt Disney first attempted to adapt "Rapunzel" into an animated film soon after the studio released Snow White and the Seven Dwarfs in 1937, but the project was ultimately abandoned when the story turned out to be "a really hard nut to crack".
-According to Keane, this was mainly due to the fact that the majority of the fairy tale takes place within a tower.
-To overcome this, Tangled's writers were forced to develop a way of "bringing Rapunzel out of the tower".
-Originally, the film was conceived under the title Rapunzel Unbraided, which Keane described as "a Shrek-like version of the film" that revolved around an entirely different concept.
-Keane said of the original plot, "It was a fun, wonderful, witty version and we had a couple of great writers.
-But in my heart of hearts I believed there was something much more sincere and genuine to get out of the story, so we set it aside and went back to the roots of the original fairy tale."
+Walt Disney himself had attempted to adapt "Rapunzel" shortly after the release of the studio's first feature-length animated film Snow White and the Seven Dwarfs (1937), but the project was shelved due to challenges developing its story, much of which is confined to a single tower.
+To overcome this dilemma, Tangled's writers were forced to conceive a plan to remove Rapunzel from her tower.
+Originally, the film was called Rapunzel Unbraided, which Keane described as "a Shrek-like version" that revolved around a remarkably different premise.
+According to actress Kristin Chenoweth, who was originally cast as this early version of Rapunzel, the character was intended to be a squirrel at some point during development.
+However, Keane ultimately decided the film would benefit from a more sincere, genuine retelling of the original story, and the film was completely retooled.

-An interview with actress Kristin Chenoweth, who was originally cast as Rapunzel, reveals that at some point Rapunzel was intended to be a squirrel.
-As directors, Greno and Howard felt it essential that Rapunzel resemble a less "passive" heroine than the way she is depicted in the original fairy tale.
-"We knew we were making this movie for a contemporary audience and we wanted Rapunzel to be a real role model in a way.
-We wanted all this girl power and to really drive this story, so she doesn't wait around for anything ... she's a smart girl, she has these hopes and dreams and she's going to get what she wants out of life."
-Tangled's production was surrounded by rumors that it would be Disney's last princess film.
+As directors, Greno and Howard found it essential that Rapunzel be less passive than her fairy tale depiction, explaining that they wanted their version to be a role model for the contemporary audience the film was intended for: "We wanted all this girl power and to really drive this story, so she doesn't wait around for anything ... she's a smart girl, she has these hopes and dreams and she's going to get what she wants out of life".
+At the time it was being made, Tangled's production was surrounded by rumors and speculation that it would be Disney's final "princess film", which would have effectively made Rapunzel their last Disney princess.
+The studio confirmed that Tangled was their last princess film for the "foreseeable future", which they attributed to audience's changing interests, big-budget franchises dominating the box office, the commercial underperformance of the previous year's The Princess and the Frog (2009), and wanting to expand beyond the fairy tale formula Disney had been known for decades.